-- Provide Professional development opportunities applicable to online learning and powerful learning to assist teachers in making course changes. - > Provide ongoing support by tech facilitators and admin to allow for smooth course development. - Provide opportunities to collaborate with colleagues with a focus on Powerful Learning.
+- > Provide Professional development opportunities applicable to online learning and powerful learning to assist teachers in making course changes. - Provide ongoing support by tech facilitators and admin to allow for smooth course development.

-- Provide examples and course templates to allow for quality course development and redevelopment. - > Continue to access courses in open source to build from. - Attend k-12 iNacol, Moodle Moot, Ed ready and Moodle hub conferences for professional development. - > Attend GHSD collaborative PD for subject specific work. - > Collaboratively map CTS courses with teachers.
+Provide opportunities to collaborate with colleagues with a focus on Powerful Learning.

-- > Wednesday staff show and share to motivate teachers and increase teacher capacity. - > Provide a positive platform for teachers to share what they do well as teachers.
+- Provide examples and course templates to allow for quality course development and redevelopment. - ➤ Provide opportunities to work with Katie White and Garfield Gini-Newman in assessment and processfolio work. - > Continue to access courses in open source to build from. - ➤ Attend k-12 iNacol, Moodle Moot, Ed ready and Moodle hub conferences for professional development. - ➤ Attend GHSD collaborative PD for subject specific work. - ➤ Collaboratively map CTS courses with teachers. - > Wednesday staff show and share to motivate teachers and increase teacher capacity. - > Provide a positive platform for teachers to share what they do well as teachers.